Disclaimer Examples

 Jenny-J-Fitness-health-disclaimer-website

-If you’re posting any medical or health information on your website or app, include this disclaimer so your users know that your service does not replace seeing an actual doctor, and establish that you’re not responsible for any harm that may occur if users follow your advice.
+If you’re posting any medical or health information on your website or app, include this disclaimer.
+Hence, your users know that your service does not replace seeing an actual doctor, and establish that you’re not responsible for any harm that may occur if users follow your advice.

 Affiliate Disclaimer